amyquinton/amyquinton.github.io/_posts/2020-04-12-global-esg-all-weather-via-asx.md

 Also check out [Dan’s recent update][3] including new data from the past 8 months showing how the strategy outlined in the August 2019 blog has performed during the COVID19 epidemic.

-It is important to be clear that we are in no way able to provide financial advice and are not trying to convince anyone this is the right strategy for them.
-We simply share our research and results in case it is interesting to others.

 ### So without further ado, here is our global, ESG filtered, all-weather portfolio
 The table below shows the securities and weights for each asset in our globally diversified, ESG filtered all-weather investment portfolio via the ASX.